 Owings Mills, MD 21117

 In case of life threatening emergency, dial 911.

 - Get vaccinated.

-We are offering one final flu shot clinic on Friday, 1/26 from 11am-4pm in the Wellness Center.
-A limited number of vaccines will be available.
-Most insurance plans are accepted or students may opt to be billed directly to their SU account.
+Flu Shots will be provided by Giant Pharmacy.
+Many insurance plans are accepted or students may opt to be billed directly to their Student account.

 - Wash your hands.

 Handwashing is the single most effective way to prevent the spread of the flu.
 Use soap and warm water and wash your hands often throughout the day, especially after using the restroom or before eating.
 If you don’t have a sink and soap nearby, use an alcohol-based hand sanitizer.
 Feel free to stop into the Wellness Center to pick up a free hand sanitizer that will attach right to your keychain or backpack.
 There are also numerous hand sanitizer stations located in high traffic areas throughout campus buildings.

 flu virus can live on hard surfaces for up to 24 hours, so it is important to disinfect these surfaces often.
 Use common household cleaners to wipe doorknobs, countertops, and other surfaces—INCLUDING CELL PHONES—to help stop the spread of the virus.
 Be sure to follow the directions on the disinfectant to ensure maximum effectiveness.
 Cough and sneeze into your sleeve and wash your hands often.
 Be careful not to touch your face throughout the day.
 Many people don’t realize that the average person touches their face 2000-5000 times a day.
 Being more mindful of this will decrease your risk of transferring germs from surfaces such as doorknobs and desks to yourself.

 - If you do end up sick STAY HOME FROM CLASS.
 Rest.
 Drink fluids.
 Repeat.